 These sand dunes are located between Hunder and Diskit villages and present an amazing site of white sands.
 It is also among the top camping sites in Ladakh.
 Camel Safari is also available for tourists in these dunes.

-Also known as the two-humped camel, it is a very rare animal with a population estimated at only two million all over the world.
-You will see camels all over India but a Bactrian camel can only be seen in Nubra valley.
+Also known as the two-humped camel, it is a very rare animal.
+Its estimated population is only two million all over the world.
+You will see camels all over India but a Bactrian camel can only be seen in Nubra Valley.

 Diskit Monastery is one of the oldest monasteries and the largest in Nubra Valley.
 Built in the 14th century, it is a popular tourist destination offering a spectacular view of Nubra Valley from its roof.